pingswept/dev-log/2014-06-rascal2-debian-test.markdown

 ### Getting websockets working ###

 Install Gevent with pip to get version 1.0.1, as uWSGI needs 1.x or newer for websockets, I think.
+This also installs Greenlet.

     pip install gevent